-2. “Agent” means and includes any person acting on behalf of or in place of a property owner, including tenant, manager, or lessee.
+“Agent” means and includes any person acting on behalf of or in place of a property owner, including tenant, manager, or lessee.

-3. “Demolition by neglect” means imminent total or partial destruction of or damage to a historic structure or any portion thereof, due to the failure of the owner(s) to adequately maintain or repair the structure, excepting acts of God or natural or manmade disasters.
+“Neglected Structure” means imminent total or partial destruction of or damage to a historic structure or any portion thereof, due to the failure of the owner(s) to adequately maintain or repair the structure, excepting acts of God or natural or manmade disasters.
 Exposure to the elements and seasonal weather shall not be considered an act of God or natural disaster.

+“Director” means the Planning and Development Director or their designee.

+“Hearing Officer” means an independent hearing officer appointed by the mayor and confirmed by the city council in accordance with Chapter 2.92 of this code.

-4. “Historic structure” means all structures contributing to the city’s Contributing Structures List, as well as all structures eligible for listing on the National Register of Historic Buildings.
+“Historic structure” means all structures contributing to the city’s Contributing Structures List and structures listed on the National Register of Historic Buildings.

-5. “Maintenance and repair” means any work, for which a building permit is not required by law, where the purpose and effect of such work is to correct any deterioration, decay, or damage to a structure or any architecturally significant part thereof and to restore or replace, as nearly as may be practicable, to its condition prior to the occurrence of such deterioration, decay, or damage.
+“Maintenance and repair” means any work, for which a building permit is not required by law, where the purpose and effect of such work is to correct any deterioration, decay, or damage to a structure or any architecturally significant part thereof and to restore or replace, as nearly as may be practicable, to its condition prior to the occurrence of such deterioration, decay, or damage.